Lesson 4 of 7 - optimize your relationships

 colorbutton.gif Premises about Love and Marriage

 The ideas below invite you to clarify (a) what you believe about marital love, and (b) what you need from whom.
-Your and your partner's love-related beliefs, needs, expectations, and fears determine your current love satisfaction.
+Your and your partner's love-related beliefs, needs, expectations, and fears determine your current love satisfactions.
 See how you feel about each of these opinions:

 2) Love grows or fades over time as you mates age, the world and your priorities change, and each of your marital needs are filled well enough or not.
 Major factors are whether you each are...